ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

     application dependencies in the container.
 This requirements file is not used by any other part of the application.

-As part of the build process, the Dockerfile installs the ``atlast_sc`` Python package from the AtLast Sensitivity Calculator GitHub repository.
+As part of the build process, the Dockerfile installs the ``atlast_sc`` Python package from the AtLAST Sensitivity Calculator GitHub repository.

 At present, the repository is private.
 You therefore need to provide your credentials as "secrets" to the Docker build process.
 To do this: